gloveboxes/Ubuntu-for-Azure-Developers/docs/Ubuntu1804.md

 #### 1.3.2.2.
 NVIDIA Container Runtime for Docker

-If your PC has an nVidia GPU and you want to developer with  Docker and TensorFlow-GPU support.
+If your PC has a nVidia GPU and you want to developer with  Docker and TensorFlow-GPU support.
 Simpler than installing CUDA Driver and Toolkit on to local system.

 ![](https://cloud.githubusercontent.com/assets/3028125/12213714/5b208976-b632-11e5-8406-38d379ec46aa.png)